-ON THIS PAGE: You will find information about how many people learn they have vulvar cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many women are diagnosed with vulvar cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of women with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of women with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a woman how long she will live with vulvar cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.